 We will explore if cancer is hereditary.
 However, let us explore what is cancer and what are its symptoms.
 Cancer is a set of diseases involving abnormal growth of cells.
 It has the potential to spread to various parts of the body.

 Cancer cells divide uncontrollably and can destroy body tissues.
 There are more than 100 types of cancer that can affect human beings.
 A few examples are breast cancer, colon cancer, skin cancer, and prostate cancer.
-Cancer symptoms depend on the type of cancer.
-Cancer Treatment can involve chemotherapy, radiotherapy and surgery.
+Cancer treatment can involve chemotherapy, radiotherapy, and surgery.

 Symptoms of cancer